zed-industries/zed/docs/src/extensions/developing-themes.md

 The structure of a Zed theme is defined in the [Zed Theme JSON Schema](https://zed.dev/schema/themes/v0.1.0.json).

-A Zed theme contains a JSON object including:
+A Zed theme consists of a Theme Family object including:
 - `name`: The name for the theme family
-- `author`: The name of the author of this theme family
+- `author`: The name of the author of the theme family
-- `themes`: an array of theme objects
+- `themes`: An array of Themes belonging to the theme family

-The core components of each of these theme objects include:
+The core components a Theme object include:

 1. Theme Metadata:
    - `name`: The name of the theme